oWave/pf2e-flatcheck-helper/readme.md

 Returning to initiative requires the [socketlib](https://foundryvtt.com/packages/socketlib) module.

-## Spirit & Life Link Automation
+## Spirit & Life Link + Share Life Automation
-Adds a chat message on turn start (spirit link) and damage (life link) to tranfer HP from caster to spell target.
+Adds a chat message on turn start (spirit link) and damage (life link & ~~shield other~~ share life) to tranfer HP from caster to spell target.
 Requires the use of the marker effects (see below)

 ![image](https://github.com/oWave/pf2e-flatcheck-helper/assets/9253349/53fe08d3-b427-482c-bee5-244e206b8195)

 ### Setup
-You can find the marker effects for both spells in the compendium the module adds.
+You can find the marker effects for all spells in the compendium the module adds.
 They need to be added to those spell by dragging them into their description, i.e. `@UUID[Compendium.pf2e-flatcheck-helper.Effects.Item.iyTVTu4ImC5jDtMU]{Spirit Linked}`.
 The effects need to be dragged onto their targets with the spell posted to chat.
 Dragging the effects onto tokens from the sidebar or a character sheet will not work.